nologic/blog/_posts/2017-03-19-travel-safe.md

 CRCSUM=3448271509
 ```

-The first thing that stand out is the fact that there is no signature of the file.
+The first thing that stands out is the fact that there is no cryptographic signature to be found.
 So there's no way to verify authenticity.
-The only thing we get is a CRC check sum which is clearly not a security mechanism.
+The only thing we get is a CRC checksum which is clearly not a security mechanism.

-Next, we find this little section in the code:
+Next, we find this little section in the script:

 ```bash
 # untar